risingwavelabs/risingwave-docs-legacy/docs/superset-integration.md

 ---
 id: superset-integration
-title: Superset integration
+title: Configure Superset to read data from RisingWave
-description: Connect RisingWave to Apache Superset and create a dashboard.
+description: Configure Superset to read data from RisingWave.
 slug: /superset-integration
 ---